Want to grow your email list like crazy?

 Also, these are all highly-rated WordPress plugins with excellent reviews and customer support, so you can trust the products you find here.

-MailOptin is my personal favorite and the popup plugin I use here on the Compete Themes website.
+MailOptin is one of my favorite plugins, which I used for a long time on the Compete Themes website.

 Before diving into the features, you should know that there is a free version and a paid version that is reasonably priced.
 There’s no monthly charge like many other solutions.